bomonike/bomonike.github.io/mac-mini.md

 PROTIP: Like other mini PCs, students can run local machine using the internet provided in <strong>school and public libraries</strong>.
 Its Wi-Fi 6E (802.11ax) means you can sit in a corner at Starbucks.

 In such a use case, even though its speaker is adequate, you'd wear a headphone connected via Bluetooth or through the 3.5 mm headphone jack.
 Use of a microphone for advanced AI use is problematic, though.

-The mac Mini has a Tensor chip for Apple Intelligence features such as Smart Search.
+   * The mac Mini has a Tensor chip for Apple Intelligence for better Speech to Text and Smart Search.

 Physically, the 5 inch square 2024 Mac Mini is smaller than the previous Mac Mini.
 So it can be <strong>stuffed into a bag or backpack</strong> along your own small keyboard and mouse (if you are afraid of others' germs).
 PROTIP: Get a Bluetooth-enabled keyboard and mouse.
 Some brands provide a single dongle to connect to both.

 ## Enough Memory?

 The macOS operating system takes up 6 GB disk space.

-The base model has 16 GB RAM and 256 GB SSD with Thunderbolt 4.
-   * Its Thunderbolt 4 is rated to carry up to 40 Gbps and supply up to 100W of power.
+The base model has 16 GB RAM and 256 GB SSD with Thunderbolt 4, which is rated to carry up to 40 Gbps and supply up to 100W of power.

-The Pro model has 24 GB RAM and 512 GB SSD with Thunderbolt 5.
-   * Its Thunderbolt 5 is rated to carry up to 80 Gbps and supply up to 250W of power.
+The Pro model has 24 GB RAM and 512 GB SSD with Thunderbolt 5, which is rated to carry up to 80 Gbps and supply up to 250W of power.

-"The 16 GB RAM is enough for typical video editing and 3D graphics." is the concensus of many reviewers.
+"The 16 GB RAM is enough for casual video editing and 3D graphics." is the concensus of many reviewers.

 If apps need more RAM, the computer automatically swaps to the SSD, which is rather fast as well.

 Its 10-core M4 chip has the fastest single-core performance among all Macs.
 According to Tom's Guide's use of GeekBench 5, the 2024 Mac Mini base model (at 3087) is 2.4 times faster than the 2021 Mac Mini M3.

-Those who use Microsoft Office and a few light productivity apps will likely be ok with the base model. <a target="_blank" href="https://www.youtube.com/watch?v=8Uuu046EE28&t=6m33s">VIDEO</a>: Elevated used UL's Office Productivity benchmark to find the base model outperforming other mini Windows PCs:
+"Those who use Microsoft Office and a few light productivity apps will likely be ok with the base model."
+<a target="_blank" href="https://www.youtube.com/watch?v=8Uuu046EE28&t=6m33s">VIDEO</a>: Elevated used UL's Office Productivity benchmark to find the base model outperforming other mini Intel PCs:
    * Beelink SER9 (R9 HX370)
    * Geekom GT1 (U9-185H)
    * Geekom A8 (U9-8945HS)